Høle Municipality

-Høle or Høgsfjord is a former municipality in Rogaland county, Norway.
-The large municipality existed from 1865 until 1965.
-It was called Høgsfjord from 1865 until 1871 when the municipality was reduced in size and the name was changed to Høle.
 The municipality originally was quite large, surrounding both sides of the Høgsfjorden and Lysefjorden.
-Throughout its history, it included large parts of the present-day municipalities of Sandnes and Gjesdal.
-Since 1965, the area of Høle has been the borough of Høle in Sandnes municipality.
+Throughout its history, it included large parts of the present-day Sandnes Municipality and Gjesdal Municipality.
+Since 1965, most of the area of the old Høle Municipality has made up the borough of Høle within Sandnes Municipality.
 Høle Church, built in 1860, was the main church of the municipality.